sasagawa888/nprolog/document/PARA1.md

     dp_child: Returns YES if it is a pure child machine without any child machines.
 Otherwise, returns NO.

-    dp_wait(Time): Wait for Time seconds.Time is greater than 0 and less than 60.
-This predicate is intended to wait for the preparation of launching the grandchild process when starting the child process.

-    dp_pause(Nth): Send a wait command to the Nth child and its child machines in the hierarchy.
-    This predicate functions when the child process is busy.
-Otherwise, it returns NO.

-    dp_resume(Nth): Cancel the wait command for the Nth child and its child machines int the hierarchy.This predicate functions when the child process is busy.
-Otherwise, it returns NO.

 # Example

 ```